 Google Pixel 4 XL review: Battery life

 Last year’s Pixel 3 lineup didn’t exactly set the standard for longevity, with the Pixel 3 XL turning in a below-average time of 9 hours, 30 minutes on our battery test, which involves continuous web surfing over T-Mobile's LTE until the phone runs out of juice.
 Google boosted the size of the battery on the Pixel 4 XL, opting for a 3,700 mAh power pack to the 3,430 mAh battery inside last year’s phablet.

 The move pays off, but only slightly.
-The Pixel 4 XL lasted 9 hours, 42 minutes when we tested using T-Mobile's LTE network.
+During testing for our Google Pixel 4 XL review, the phone lasted 9 hours, 42 minutes when we tested using T-Mobile's LTE network.
 That's better than what the Pixel 3 XL did, and more than an hour-and-a-half better than the the Pixel 4, which barely lasted more than 8 hours.
 So if you value longevity, the Pixel 4 XL is the Google phone to get.

 Still, the Pixel 4 XL doesn't measure up to other flagship phones.
 The iPhone 11 lasted more than a half-hour longer, while the Galaxy S10 Plus passed the 12.5-hour mark.
 These days, the average smartphone lasts around 10 hours on our test, so the Pixel 4 XL's showing is disappointing.

 Best phone battery life: The longest lasting smartphones